-TVC NEWS The Syrian army said on Thursday it had recaptured the ancient city of Palmyra from Islamic
+TVC NEWS The Syrian army said on Thursday it had recaptured the ancient city of Palmyra from Islamic State for the second time in a year, with help from allied forces and Russian warplanes.

 Islamic State seized Palmyra in a surprise advance in December, after having been driven out eight months before.